Rwanda is a small landlocked country in east-central Africa which is in the process of recovering from major ethnic strife there in the mid-1990s.

 - Politics: Rwanda is trying to shake off its image associated with the 1994 state-sponsored genocide; the government argues the country is now stable

-- Economy: Growth exceeded 5% in the five years since 2001, driven by coffee and tea exports and expanding tourism; poverty is widespread and Rwanda is highly dependent on aid
+- Economy: Growth averaged 8% a year between 2001 and 2012, driven by coffee and tea exports and expanding tourism; poverty is widespread and Rwanda is highly dependent on aid

 - Justice: The UN International Criminal Tribunal for Rwanda (ICTR) has convicted 27 people for their involvement the 1994 genocide

 In response, the Tutsi-led Rwandan Patriotic Front (RPF) launched a military campaign to control the country.
 It achieved this by July, by which time at least 800,000 Tutsis and moderate Hutus had been brutally massacred.

 Some two million Hutus fled to Zaire, now the DR Congo.
 They included some of those responsible for the massacres, and some joined Zairean forces to attack local Tutsis.
 Rwanda responded by invading refugee camps dominated by Hutu militiamen.

 Meanwhile, Laurent Kabila, who seized control of Zaire and renamed it the DR Congo, failed to banish the Hutu extremists, prompting Rwanda to support the rebels trying to overthrow him.